andreea1006/CMInus/README.md

 # CMinus
-Welcome to CMinus, second fastest programming languages on Earth!
+Welcome to CMinus, one of the fastest programming languages on Earth!
 This language will be around 8x faster than Java!

 Creator: Andre